 With an RV, instead of those same four walls staring back at you when you wake up each morning, you can open your eyes to brand new scenery every single day.

-The thing is that we enquired about motorhome rental last year when our old 1992 VW Cree broke down less than two weeks before our planned wedding and road-trip honeymoon in Scotland!
+The thing is that we enquired about motorhome rental in 2019 when our old 1992 VW Cree broke down less than two weeks before our planned wedding and road-trip honeymoon in Scotland!

-And then, whilst in the Scottish Highlands, something caught our eye – numerous motorhomes with the word ‘Spaceships‘ on the side.*
+Whilst in the Scottish Highlands, something kept catching our attention – numerous motorhomes with the word ‘Spaceships‘ on the side.

-But rather than this being an advert for Spaceships (because we really do detest ads!!!) we looked long and hard into several different motorhome hire companies and we discovered many important things you need to be aware of before you go ahead and rent an RV…
+But rather than this article being an advert for Spaceships (because we really do detest ads – that’s why there aren’t any on this site) we looked long and hard into several different motorhome hire companies.
+And we discovered many important things to be aware of before renting an RV…

 What you want from a motorhome rental company

 During our research we discovered there were loads of motorhome rental companies out there.
-But what you want from RV rental can be narrowed down to these main points…
+But what you most want and need from RV rental can be narrowed down to these main points…

 The best motorhome rental companies should provide you with…